ReinhardC/softimage/README.md

 * open .sln file in VS2017 community edition or compatible
 * set build configuration to x64 (release or debug)

-Reposiotry so far has only 1 project in it:
+Repository so far has only 1 project in it:

 Additional File Formats
 -------------------------